Let’s give it up for easy recipes, especially this yogurt chicken dinner!

 Place chicken pieces in a 9×13 casserole dish, that has been sprayed with cooking oil.

 In a medium bowl, combine yogurt, oil, garlic salt, and pepper (optional).
-Evenly pour mixture over chicken pieces.
+Evenly pour the mixture over the chicken pieces.
 Use a basting brush to get an even coat, if desired.

 Let chicken sit at least 5 minutes before serving.